The Faces of Ausangate

 As you can see from the Ausangate lodge trek post and video, our trek along the Camino del Apu Ausangate was full of natural and cultural highs.
 For many people, the spectacular landscapes and isolated Andean villages are reason enough to do the trek.
 But we also wanted to stop and reflect a bit on the unique relationship between Andean Lodges and the communities of Chillca and Osefina which greatly benefit from these treks.

 The Camino del Apu Ausangate is the brainchild of Roger Valencia, a celebrated Peruvian guide who has accompanied everyone from Bono to the Rockefellers.
 Roger, who has led treks and mountaineering excursions in the region for years, came up with the idea of partnering with the communities to establish a quality lodge-based trekking experience that would also provide sustainable work opportunities for locals in this isolated area.
-(It’s actually only about a three-hour drive from Cuzco, but for locals that’s a world away.)
+(It’s actually only about a three-hour drive from Cusco, but for locals that’s a world away.)

 In this partnership, the communities of Chillca and Osefina have a 20 percent stake in Andean Lodges.
 In addition, they receive a payment for each trekker that enters the area.
 Moreover, lodge employees, llama drivers, horsemen and cooking staff are all from local villages.
-To ensure quality, many staff members have been sent to Cuzco to be trained.
-In fact, the cooking staff was trained at Casa Andina in Cuzco, a high-end Peruvian hotel chain we worked with on several occasions.
+To ensure quality, many staff members have been sent to Cusco to be trained.
+In fact, the cooking staff was trained at Casa Andina in Cusco, a high-end Peruvian hotel chain we worked with on several occasions.
 Many of the Andean Lodges employees are rotated on each trek to increase the number of families who benefit from this arrangement.

 As we mentioned in our Ausangate Lodge Trek post, at one point during the trek, local women come to the lodge to demonstrate spinning and weaving techniques and sell their goods, another great source of income.
 Again, these weaving encounters are rotated between villages to maximize the benefit to local families.
 It’s also way cooler to buy a weaving in the shadow of a snow-capped mountain than in a tourist market, isn’t it?